MooersLab/writingLogTemplateInOrg/README.md

 - A writing log section for recording notes about each day's accomplishments.
 - Plot of the word count by writing session to track your progress.
 - Use org-clock and clock tables to track and summarize your effort.
 - A GUIDANCE drawer that stores advice on how to use a section.
-The drawer is opened by placing the cursor on it and entering tab.
+The drawer is opened by placing the cursor on it and entering the tab.

 ### Introduction